-CPS Risk Only-Although all sufficiency screening criteria were not met, the information presented indicates imminent risk of serious harm to a child.
+Although all sufficiency screening criteria were not met, the information presented indicates imminent risk of serious harm to a child.

-- Law enforcement or the possible soffice makes a report regarding a sexually aggressive youth.
-72-hour response - " Law enforcement reports a child under age 8 to have committed a sexually aggressive act. - " Prosecutor reports a child under age 12 to have committed a sexually aggressive act, but the child will not be prosecuted. - There is a situation of imminent risk of serious harm to a child.
-24-hour response - " Registered sex offender is alleged to have unsupervised contact with a child, and it is unknown if contact is allowed or if contact must be supervised. - " Prior conviction for serious or violent crime against a child, AND unsupervised contact with a child, AND it is unknown if such contact is allowed. - " Prior dependency and/or termination of parental rights where parent did not complete or make progress in remedial services. - " History of serious injury to child as a result of CA/N, or history of serious neglect. - " Known prenatal substance exposure at the time of birth, and the parent/caregivers use of substances creates an imminent risk of serious harm to the children with no other CA/N concerns reported.
-Substances can include but a limited to: heroin, opiates, opiate replacement therapy medications (ORT), methadone, and/or methamphetamine - " NAS/NOWS diagnosis at birth (substance affects resulting in withdrawal symptoms requiring medical interventic and the parent/caregivers use of substances creates an imminent risk of serious harm to the children with no other concerns reported.
-Substances can include but are not limited to: heroin, opiates, opiate replacement therapy medications (ORT), methadone, and/or methamphetamines.
+- Law enforcement or the prosecutor's office makes a report regarding a sexually aggressive youth.
+72-hour response - Law enforcement reports a child under age 8 to have committed a sexually aggressive act. - Prosecutor reports a child under age 12 to have committed a sexually aggressive act, but the child will not be prosecuted. - There is a situation of imminent risk of serious harm to a child.
+24-hour response - Registered sex offender is alleged to have unsupervised contact with a child, and it is unknown if contact is allowed or if contact must be supervised. - Prior conviction for serious or violent crime against a child, AND unsupervised contact with a child, AND it is unknown if such contact is allowed. - Prior dependency and/or termination of parental rights where parent did not complete or make progress in remedial services. - History of serious injury to child as a result of CA/N, or history of serious neglect. - Known prenatal substance exposure at the time of birth, and the parent/caregivers use of substances creates an imminent risk of serious harm to the children with no other CA/N concerns reported.
+Substances can include but are not limited to: heroin, opiates, opiate replacement therapy medications (ORT), methadone, and/or methamphetamines. - NAS/NOWS diagnosis at birth (substance affects resulting in withdrawal symptoms requiring medical intervention), and the parent/caregivers use of substances creates an imminent risk of serious harm to the children with no other CA/N concerns reported.
+Substances can include but are not limited to: heroin, opiates, opiate replacement therapy medications (ORT), methadone, and/or methamphetamines. - Other: - None of the criteria above are included in the report.
+The call will be screened out.